A Novel by Umesh Ramakrishnan

 Existential Risk

-Umesh Ramakrishnan is the co-founder of Kingsley Gate, a global executive search firm that is led by humans and driven by AI, and one of the most sought-after voices on artificial intelligence and the future of work.
-He has been featured on CNBC, Bloomberg, NPR, the Wall Street Journal, and Harvard Business Review.
+Umesh Ramakrishnan is co-founder of Kingsley Gate, a global AI-native executive search firm operating in 50 countries, and a published Penguin Random House author.
+He appears regularly on CNBC, Bloomberg, NPR, the Wall Street Journal, and Harvard Business Review, commenting on AI's impact on work and leadership.
 The Obsolete Human is his debut novel.